The decimal (aka Base 10) number system uses ten symbols for counting and expressing value.

 |Decimal Value||Decimal Symbol||Possible Decimal Value Representations|

-The left most digit within a decimal number is the least significant digit (LSD) and has the lowest place value.
-As further the digits move to the right, as higher the place value becomes.
+The right most digit within a decimal number is the least significant digit (LSD) and has the lowest place value.
+As further the digits move to the left, as higher the place value becomes.
 The right most digit within a decimal number is the most significant digit (MSD) and has the highest place value.

 Decimal Place Values